 A lender will also take an interest in your credit score.
 Thus, if there are any outstanding issues on your credit report, think about fixing them before speaking to a lender.

 They’ll also take an interest in the assets owned by your company.
-This can include cash in the bank, but also the equipment associated with your business.
+This can include not only cash in the bank, bond and stock investments, but also the equipment associated with your business.

 Consider appraising this equipment before speaking to the lender.
 If they can recoup a significant portion of the loan by selling these items, they may be more willing to lend you money.